-Possession of Tobacco/Cigarettes/Matches/Lighters Action:
+Possession of Tobacco/Cigarettes/Matches/Lighters.
+(Please see DNEAT Smoke Free Policy) Action:

 - Confiscation of offending item/items by member of staff. - Offending item/items placed in an envelope (with description of contents and who they were confiscated from) and handed to Inclusion Co-ordinator. - Member of staff to issue a Detention. - Inclusion Co-ordinator to retain envelope until parents make contact to arrange for collection of confiscated items.
 If contact is not made within 5 school days the offending items should be disposed of by the Inclusion Co-ordinator.